pozitronik/sinner/README.md

 2) providing code coverage with tests
 3) adding strict typing and static analysis on top of it
 4) using cv2 to provide in-memory video manipulation
+5) do better swapping on rotated faces
+6) do face selection

 And yes, I named this project like 💩, because why not?